ek-ok/neural-artistist/README.md

 The above paper was followed by [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) in 2016 IEEE Conference on Computer Vision and Pattern Recognition, by the same authors.

+# Data

+- `inputs`: It contains the style and content images used to reproduce all the results of the original pager.
+It is also used for our additional experiments.

+- `vgg19.npy`: You would need to download the VGG19 pre-trained weights, [vgg19.npy] from Google Drive (https://drive.google.com/open?id=1dvv0XiR1nmJVO06EdqLcesJoNYqIcPx7) and place `vgg19.npy` in the root directory of this project.

+# Code

+- `vgg19.py`: creates vgg19 network

+- `stylize.py`: performs style transfer; saves the output

+- `stylize_image.ipynb`: notebook to present the result

 # How to run

-You will need to download the pre-trained VGG19 model, [vgg19.npy](https://drive.google.com/open?id=1dvv0XiR1nmJVO06EdqLcesJoNYqIcPx7) on Google Drive and place it in the root directory of `neural-artistist`.
+As mentioned above, please make sure to download the pre-trained VGG19 model, [vgg19.npy](https://drive.google.com/open?id=1dvv0XiR1nmJVO06EdqLcesJoNYqIcPx7) on Google Drive and place it in the root directory of this project.

-Then apply style to a content image by
+Then apply style to a content image by running the following in the Jupyter Notebook

     import stylize